ETSTribology/PolyFEMBlenderPlugin/README.md

 ## Requirements

+In addition to Python dependencies, this plugin requires **Docker Desktop** for running `TetWild` and `PolyFem` simulations.
+Ensure that **Docker Desktop** is installed and running on your system.

+### Python Packages

-This plugin requires the following Python packages:
+The following Python packages are required:

 ```plaintext
 tetgen==0.6.5